grammyjs/website/site/docs/plugins/commands.md

 // Let's assume the user is French and typed '/Papi' bot
-  // This filter will trigger for any command-like as '/regular' or '?custom' .filter(commandNotFound([myCommands, otherCommands], {
+  // This filter will trigger for any command-like text, such as '/regular' or '?custom' .filter(commandNotFound([myCommands, otherCommands], {
     ignoreLocalization: true,
     ignoreCase: true,